rsehmbi/greenfoodtracker/README.md

 ## GREEN FOOD TRACKER

-## The theme is "Sustainability and Climate Change" and the clients are Dr. Lim & Tilemachos C. along with stakeholders at the City of Vancouver
+### The theme is "Sustainability and Climate Change" and the clients are Dr. Lim & Tilemachos C. along with stakeholders at the City of Vancouver

 Link to User Facing Video :https://www.youtube.com/watch?v=twYjJ-1UFtI Link to Technical Video :https://www.youtube.com/watch?v=-eHJvARFHN0&t=96s

-1. Overview
+### 1. Overview
 The Green Food Challenge application aims to help people collectively reduce greenhouse gas emissions in Metro Vancouver.
-2. Background
+### 2. Background
 As Canadians, we often think of ourselves as surrounded by nature and thoughtful about the environment.
-Indeed, Vancouver has spearheaded the Greenest City Action Plan since 2011, with the goal of becoming the greenest city in the world by 2020.
-Of the plan’s 10 specific goals, and one of the goals is for a lighter footprint, reducing Vancouver's carbon footprint by 33% over 2006 levels.
+Since 2011, Vancouver has spearheaded the Greenest City Action Plan, with the goal of becoming the greenest city in the world by 2020.
+One of the plan's ten goals is to have a lighter footprint by reducing Vancouver's carbon footprint by 33% over 2006 levels.

 ## What is a carbon footprint?